You don't need to eat anything special while you're breastfeeding. But it's a good idea for you, just like everyone else, to eat a healthy diet.

 Eating fish while breastfeeding

-Eating fish is good for your and your baby's health, but while you are breastfeeding you should have no more than 2 portions of oily fish a week.
+Eating fish is good for your and your baby's health, but while you are breastfeeding you should have no more than 2 portions of fish a week.
 A portion is around 140g.

 All adults should also eat no more than 1 portion a week of shark, swordfish or marlin.